saitejaopsmx/enterprise-ssd/README.md

 1. Create an empty-repo (called the "gitops-repo" in the document), "main" branch should be the default, and clone it locally
 2. Clone https://github.com/OpsMx/enterprise-ssd, selecting the appropriate branch:

-`git clone https://github.com/OpsMx/standard-isd-gitops  -b main`
+`git clone https://github.com/OpsMx/enterprise-ssd  -b main`

-3. Copy contents of the standard-isd-repo to the gitops-repo created above using:
+3. Copy contents of the enterprise-ssd to the gitops-repo created above using:

-`cp -r standard-isd-gitops/* gitops-repo` # Replace "gitops-repo" with your repo-name
+`cp -r enterprise-ssd/* gitops-repo` # Replace "gitops-repo" with your repo-name

 and cd to the gitops-repo e.g. `cd gitops-repo`